OpenSprinkler/OpenSprinkler-App/README.md

   + [Windows Store](http://apps.microsoft.com/windows/en-us/app/sprinklers/ebc0d2d1-9678-4e72-9a9d-6d60e946b8c0)
   + [Windows Phone Store](http://www.windowsphone.com/en-us/store/app/sprinklers/3dbc5da0-b33f-4ca8-9e54-e80febf0a0c5)

 + This application interfaces with the interval program on the OpenSprinkler which is the default software available.
-The application has been tested and is compatible with all firmware versions of the interval program.
+The application has been tested and is compatible with all firmware versions of the interval program, both Arduino and OSPi.

 + The application is written in Javascript and HTML/CSS.
 The application runs completely within the user's browser (or webview) and communicates directly with the OpenSprinkler.

 + For advanced users, the application supports authentication (HTTP Basic) and SSL for devices behind proxies.
 Guide available [here](http://rayshobby.net/mediawiki/index.php?title=Secure_Remote_Access).

-+ For current discussion about the project please refer to the [forum post](http://rayshobby.net/phpBB3/viewtopic.php?f=2&t=154).
++ For current discussion about the project please refer to the [forum post](http://rayshobby.net/phpBB3/viewforum.php?f=33).

 ---